GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences: Experiments

 Benefitting from the snippet paradigm, we can easily incorporate snippet-level losses to provide fine-grained supervision for gait feature learning.
 In the second part of Table~\ref{tab:ablation_modeling}, we perform ablation studies to analyze the effect of snippet-level supervision.
 We can observe that: (1) When $\alpha=0$, as shown in the fifth row, only the sequence-level loss is used to train the entire model, and our approach still achieves highly competitive performance.
 (2) Snippet-level supervision improves recognition performance with varied loss weights.

 Additionally, in the last row of Table~\ref{tab:ablation_modeling}, we experiment with sharing weights between the sequence-level and snippet-level branches shown in Figure~\ref{fig:pipeline}, consisting of Horizontal Pyramid Mapping and BNNeck.
-The corresponding results show a moderate performance degradation, likely due to the semantic gap between the two types of features, making weight sharing between the branches inappropriate.
+The corresponding results show a moderate performance degradation, likely due to the semantic gap between the sequence-level and snippet-level features, making weight sharing between the branches inappropriate.